mathewlowry/myhub-gpt/permanent versions/atproto/intro to atproto 1.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

 - changes in this version:
-	- rejigged the atmospheric layers, for the first time but surely not the last
-	- added the mesopshere: feed generators and labellers, following some useful inputs from [Boris and Fry69 on Discord](https://discord.com/channels/1097580399187738645/1288609400432627816/1371870302719443035)
+	- none, as this is the first
 - version control
-    - this is version: 2
+    - this is version: 1
     - this is the current version: [[intro to atproto]]
-    - here is the previous version: [[intro to atproto 1]]
+    - here is the previous version: n/a